-Abu Qatada will have the right to challenge deportation, but he has previously said he did not intend to do so because the international agreement would guarantee him a fair trial.'On a plane'
+Abu Qatada will have the right to challenge deportation, but he has previously said he did not intend to do so because the international agreement would guarantee him a fair trial.

 The Home Office said: "We welcome the approval of the treaty by both the UK and Jordanian parliaments.